 If your passion is... stargazing

-France's regional natural parks make the eyes of astronomers - even beginner gazers - shine bright with their vast open skies, far from urban light pollution.
+France's regional natural parks shine bright with their vast open skies, far from urban pollution.
 The black triangle of Quercy, in the Parc des Causses du Quercy, is one of the most famous sites in France for stargazing.
-Other nocturnal paradises are the Saint-Véran observatory in the Parc du Queyras and, in the Hautes-Alpes, the Baronnies Provençales observatory in the park of the same name.
-Also in Provence Verte, the Parc de la Sainte-Baume has you delving deep into the celestial vault.
+Other nocturnal paradises are the Saint-Véran observatory in the Parc du Queyras and, in the Hautes-Alpes, the Baronnies Provençales observatory.
+Also in Provence Verte (green Provence), the Parc de la Sainte-Baume has you delving deep into the celestial vault.
 Further north, in Burgundy, the Parc du Morvan is a star, labelled an 'International Starry Sky Reserve'.
 There couldn't be a better accolade.

 If your passion is... wide open spaces

 Of course, there's the regional natural park of Camargue in Provence, a paradise for salty trips between the rice fields and the Mediterranean.
 There's more than one park to impress with breathtaking landscapes, from the Larzac plateau to the Parc des Grands Causses where the Millau Viaduct plays the balancing act, to the marshes of the Parc des Marais du Cotentin et du Bessin in Normandy, and the Parc des Caps et Marais d'Opale in northern France, prized for birdwatching.
 The Monts d'Ardèche is another vast, wild space.
 Brittany's Parc d'Armorique opens wide from the Monts d'Arrée to the spectacular Crozon peninsula, with the islands of Iroise, Sein, Molène and Ouessant sitting on the horizon, they are classified a UNESCO Biosphere Reserve.